 We all have an endocannabinoids system (ECS) which is one of the 12 major systems in our bodies alongside our immune system and nervous system.
 The endocannabinoid system is what processes all cannabinoids, including CBG.
 The ECS plays a major role in maintaining homeostasis within the body, meaning keeping balance within the body’s systems and physiological functions.

-CBG and Cannabinoid Receptors
+Effects of CBG – CBG and Cannabinoid Receptors

 Our bodies have cannabinoid receptors, including CB1 and CB2.
 CB1 receptors are predominantly located in the central nervous system (the brain and spinal cord), while CB2 receptors are found in immune cells, in the peripheral nervous system, and the gastrointestinal tract.
 CBG binds to both the CB1 and CB2 receptors and is thought to improve the function of the neurotransmitter, anandamide.
 Anandamide plays a role in increasing motivation, enhancing pleasure, reducing pain, and regulating sleep and appetite.
+View our article on the differences between cbn, cbd, and cbg for more information on its effects and which cannabinoid is best for you.

 CBG is considered non-psychoactive, just like pure CBD, so it can be taken without worrying about feeling “high.”
 One of the most popular ways to consume CBD is as an oil.
 CBG oil can be taken orally in the form of a tincture and can also be added to your own personal food or drink, such as tea or coffee.
 Putting CBG oil into capsules is another easy way to consume it and know precisely the dosage you are getting each time.